 Investigate why and how the identified application needs to transmit PII data.
 For in-house or custom apps, you can mask data or have it removed from logs if not needed for critical business purposes.

 - This use case is also included in the Splunk Security Essentials app, which provides more information about how to implement the use case successfully in your security maturity journey.

-- You might also be interested in the use case Complying with General Data Protection Regulation.
+- You might also be interested in the use case Running common General Data Protection Regulation (GDPR) compliance searches

 Splunk OnDemand Services: Use these credit-based services for direct access to Splunk technical consultants with a variety of technical services from a pre-defined catalog.
 Most customers have OnDemand Services per their license support plan.
 Engage the ODS team at OnDemand-Inquires@splunk.

 com if you require assistance.